Omni-guides/Tuxborn/README.md

   * Using Survival mode, I have levelled up but didn't get the option to increase my skills! - This is part of Static Skill Levelling.
 Once you sleep, you will be able to apply the skill points.

-  * How do I change resolution or the Framerate limit? - These are both controlls by the SSEDisplayTweaks.ini contained within the "Tuxborn - Settings" mod entry under the "Patcher Output" section in MO2.
+  * How do I change resolution or the Framerate limit? - These are both controlled by the SSEDisplayTweaks.ini contained within the "Tuxborn - Settings" mod entry under the "Patcher Output" section in MO2.

 # Conclusion and Thanks